Home » Scala language

-Scala variables
+Scala Variables

+Scala variables are the named references to memory locations.
+The location stores the data that is used by the program.
 Based on the data type of the variable the memory size allocated is defined.

-Scala variables are memory locations.
 Scala allows you to define variables of two types:

 1. Mutable Variables